 The University's main campus in Potsdam, NY is located on the historic 640-acre wooded homestead of the Clarkson family in the foothills of the Adirondack Park.
 Read more on the history of the Clarkson family and its ties to New York State below.

-With four other universities nearby in the region (SUNY Potsdam, SUNY Potsdam, SUNY Canton and Paul Smith’s College), Potsdam is truly “a college town.”
+With four other universities nearby in the region (SUNY Potsdam, St. Lawrence University, SUNY Canton and Paul Smith’s College), Potsdam is truly “a college town.”
 Clarkson community members enjoy a constantly changing social scene and an unparalleled intellectual quality of life largely influenced by our proximity to the north slope of the Adirondacks; easy drives to Lake Placid as well as Ottawa and Montreal, Canada; and a high level of regional camaraderie to encourage innovative partnerships in small business development, arts, tourism, recreation, agriculture and green energy.

 The University also includes a Graduate School campus in Schenectady, New York that takes advantage of all that New York’s Capital Region has to offer.
 Like Potsdam, Schenectady has a large collegiate presence (Union College and Schenectady Community College in the same city) as well as many other educational institutions, research institutes and government think tanks.